stencilproject/Stencil/docs/api.rst

     let environment = Environment()

-You can optionally provide a loader or namespace when creating an environment:
+You can optionally provide a loader or extensions when creating an environment:

 .. code-block:: swift

-    let environment = Environment(loader: ..., namespace: ...)
+    let environment = Environment(loader: ..., extensions: [...])

 Rendering a Template
 ~~~~~~~~~~~~~~~~~~~~